 “Most schools have students write papers or present research or work, but we have them create and present these creations in a live session that is actively graded as a graduation requirement,” said Dr. Mark Smith, UAT Program Champion – Business Technology and Mark Tank organizer (UAT’s version of Shark Tank).

-At the end of each semester, UAT hosts a SIP Showcase event where students present their project to a panel of faculty and an audience full of fellow students.
-Each presenter is allowed 10 minutes to present their product or service, how it works and what their claim to Innovation is.
-The presentations conclude with a Q&A session where the person or team is asked about their project, such as the challenges to bring it to life, their product’s current status and market-readiness, and their plans for monetization and/or the future of the product.
+At the end of each semester, UAT hosts a SIP Showcase event where students present their projects to a panel of faculty and an audience full of fellow students, parents and potentially industry executives.
+Each presenter is allowed 10 minutes to deliver their product or service.
+They discuss how it works, give an overview of their path to their prototype, and make their claim to Innovation.
+The presentations conclude with a Q&A session where the person or team is asked about their project and the challenges they encountered while bringing it to life.
+They also discuss their product’s current status and market readiness, as well as their plans for monetization or the future goals for taking the project further.

 Once finished, the judging panel takes a day to discuss the projects, and together, they pick three award winners for ‘Best in Show’, ‘Most Market Ready’, and ‘Most Intriguing’.
 The audience also participates in live voting during the SIP Showcase to pick the ‘Audience Choice’ award, and this year’s line-up was incredibly competitive.
 Dr. Dave Bolman, UAT’s Provost, commented that the Fall 2019 event as the “most impressive SIP Showcase yet”.

 Most Market-Ready, ServerPanel by Bailey Herbert

 Most Intriguing, Conflation by Ian Favreau